Powered by

 Transforming waste into carbon storage

 Charm Industrial collects agricultural waste, such as discarded corn stalks and tree clippings from logging operations.
 These materials serve as primary raw materials for the production of bio-oil.
 Through heat treatment in specialized reactors, the waste is heated to high temperatures, resulting in the conversion of the waste into carbon-rich bio-oil.
-This bio-oil not only has culinary applications, but also serves as a vital tool for carbon storage.
+This not only has culinary applications, but also serves as a vital tool for carbon storage.

 Charm Industrial takes a decentralized approach, using its fleet of vehicles and equipment to transport and inject biooil into existing wells or repurposed salt caverns.
 This method distinguishes Charm Industrial from other carbon removal techniques that rely on building large-scale facilities.
 However, scaling up the process presents challenges, including producing specialized reactors and ensuring well integrity to prevent bio-oil leaks.